Photography by: Cerys Manford and MJ Smith

 Liam Hopkins is one of the UK’s most exciting and innovative designers and artists.
 His design skills are very much in demand, with his creative work in architectural decoration, lighting, furniture, jewellery and sculpture featured and exhibited not only in Manchester, but across the UK and internationally.

 Liam is based at his design studio Lazerian in Denton where hand-craft and technology are compounded to create radical solutions.
 Traditional techniques combined with modern computer-based modelling and pattern cutting enable Lazerian to explore new concepts in multi-dimensional design.
 The studio is especially interested in materials like paper, wood and carbon fibre.

 Born in Ashton-under-Lyne, Manchester in 1985, Liam’s creativity began as a kid in a home where televisions, radios or kettles were never chucked out, they were disassembled and examined.
 At 13 he restored a rusty old Lambretta.
 At 15 he began the restoration of an unloved Mini, returned to pristine condition by the time he passed his driving test at 17.
 In 2000, Liam enrolled on a 3D design course at Tameside Technical College, followed by a 3D course at MMU which allowed him to experiment creatively with materials – glass, metal, wood and ceramics.
-In his final months at university he leased a unit in a mill in Mossley and set up his own workshop – specialising in hand crafted wooden door-stops… humble beginnings.
+Lazerian was subsequently established in a mill workshop in Mossley, followed by Liam’s first contract, to supply display stands for sports retailer Callaway Golf.

 Eventually commissions started to come.
 Liam cites his first breakthrough as a table designed and made for the Liverpool Design Show, which won best in show for furniture design.
 Then a more ‘refined’ design piece was runner up in the 2008 Grand Design Awards – a piece which is now in the permanent collection of the Moscow Design Museum.